wachaon/wes/docs/README.en.md

 #### `assert.throws(value, expected, message)`

-Verify that the error is being thrown correctly.
-Whether or not the error is correct is determined by whether the expected error *constructor* , *message* is equal, and the regular expression passes *stack* evaluation.
+Verify that errors are being thrown correctly. \\ Whether an error is correct is determined by whether it is the *constructor* of the expected error, or whether the *message* is equal and the regular expression passes *stack* evaluation.

 | Param      | Type                      | Description                                                                                   |
 | :--------- | :------------------------ | :-------------------------------------------------------------------------------------------- |